• Skip to main content

 • Peanut oil – is my preferred oil for frying because of its high smoke point.
 The size of your pan will determine the amount you need.
 I use a 10-inch cast iron skillet for frying, and it takes one quart of peanut oil to get to a depth of one inch.
 If your pan is larger, you will need more; if it’s smaller, you will need less.

-How to fry Red Snapper:
+How to make Fried Red Snapper

 1. Combine the cornmeal, flour, creole seasoning, and one teaspoon of salt, and pepper in a gallon-size plastic storage bag.
 Use a paper towel and pat the fillets dry.
 If desired, cut the fillet into smaller pieces called snapper bites.